Lion504/Simulation-project-aasignment/assignment1/src/Task2.md

 # Analysis of the Helsinki Airport System
 ## The Helsinki Airport system manages passenger flow, baggage handling, weather and flight operations.
-At this time I will ignore security.
-Helsinki Airport handles both international and domestic traffic.
+It handles both international and domestic traffic.
 ### 1.Variability
 - **Predictable**: there are daily repeatly rush hours for morning departures and evening arrivals.
   Flight schedules and seasonal travel peaks are predictable.